 Thank you for your interest in Sarasota County’s Gifted programs.
-Both the community and the school district are proud of the quality of programming options offered for our students.
+Both the community and the school district are proud of the quality of programming options offered to our students.
 There is a continuum of services to meet the individual academic needs of gifted students.
-For the 2018-19 school year, gifted magnet programs are located at Pine View School, Fruitville Elementary, Booker Middle, Sarasota Middle, Venice Elementary, Laurel Nokomis School, Toledo Blade Elementary, and Woodland Middle School.
+For the school year, gifted magnet programs are located at Pine View School, Fruitville Elementary, Booker Middle, Sarasota Middle, Venice Elementary, Laurel Nokomis School, Toledo Blade Elementary, and Woodland Middle School.

 Gifted Service Delivery Models

 Magnet Program (Accelerated) – Students receive instruction in a classroom with all gifted students taught by a teacher qualified to work with gifted students.
 This program option focuses on an accelerated curriculum - grade ahead instruction in English/Language Arts and Math.
 Gifted students considered for this program must meet additional eligibility criteria for entry for the 2023-24 school year (see Gifted Magnet Programs below).

 Advanced Work Classroom (Full-time) – Students are placed in a classroom with other gifted children and a teacher qualified to work with gifted students.
 The class also includes students who are not identified as gifted but excel academically.
 This program option focuses on enrichment activities as well as instruction on a grade-level curriculum.

 Resource - Students are pulled from the general education classroom to receive specialized instruction from a teacher qualified to work with gifted students.
 This program option focuses on enrichment activities.

 Consultation – A teacher of the gifted works with the general education teacher(s) to assist them in meeting identified needs of the gifted student.
 Materials and other resources are made available to the general education teacher by a teacher qualified to work with gifted students.

 Please note that not all services are available at every school.